yonacwy/bible_study_app_v2/info/bugs.md

 - Note not saving when moving to a different page (ie: next chapter)
 - Long text not wrapping via `-` In the note viewer
 - Close image on search note page should not be there
+- Verse quotations in notes can be a taaaad too long